qdilmac/gcs_gui/README.md

 20/05/2024 -> Added face detection.

+26/05/2024 -> Organized the repo into folders for different versions.
+Started working on second version.

 ## TO-DO
 Test or implement communication over a network.
 Eliminate the need for wired serial connection. -> <b>WIP</b>